vaughngit/cdk-ts-medialive-preview-thumbnail-rekognition/README.md

 }
 ```

+## Getting Started with the AWS CDK
+- Prerequisites: All AWS CDK developers, even those working in Python, Java, or C#, need [Node.js](https://nodejs.org/en/download).
+All supported languages use the same backend, which runs on Node.js.
+AWS recommends selecting a version in active long-term support.

+- Install CDK Toolkit
+`npm install -g aws-cdk`

+- Bootstrapping: Deploying stacks with the AWS CDK requires dedicated Amazon S3 buckets and other containers to be available to AWS CloudFormation during deployment.
+Creating these is called [bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).
+`cdk bootstrap `

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+- The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Other Useful commands